Front Porch with Christmas Greenery

 To decorate a bare corner on the porch, I added a lantern with a red LED candle, a little more fresh greenery, and a tree made from a tomato cage and white lights!
 Such a simple project if you have a tomato cage left over from the summer.
 Just wrap lights around and stick a star tree topper on the top!

 But this handsome guy is my favorite new addition!
 At almost 3 feet tall this resin deer can be seen easily from the street, and his little burlap and pinecone scarf is just too cute.
 I have a feeling he will be on our front stoop for many Christmases to come.

-This post is sponsored by Home Decorators Collection.
+This post is sponsored by Home Depot.
 All content and opinions are my own.